ZekeRedgrave/PyWMI-Script/README.md

 A script for Microsoft WMI

 # Basic
-- This script will able to get all Hardware and Software Information Automatically without Command Prompt or Powershell
+- This script will used to get all Hardware and Software Information Automatically without Command Prompt or Powershell
 - Easy to Use and no need to type a command on Command Prompt or Powershell
 - This is made from scratch for Python Purposes